dreamcatcher-tech/network/Inbox/2025-07-19 2249 putting lobechat into context.md

 >[!danger] Depends:

 Would be nice to be able to lay it out, ask questions, build up a map of the codebase, preferrably with some companions to help and share and have calls with.

+then can build up a knowledge base that keeps getting checked whenever new commits come in, so we can get notified about meaningful changes to the codebase.